dotnet/EntityFramework.Docs/entity-framework/core/querying/tracking.md

 ## Tracking queries

-By default, queries that return entity types are tracking.
+By default, queries that return entity types are tracked.
 Which means you can make changes to those entity instances and have those changes persisted by `SaveChanges()`.
 In the following example, the change to the blogs rating will be detected and persisted to the database during `SaveChanges()`.

 [!code-csharp[Main](../../../samples/core/Querying/Tracking/Program.cs#Tracking)]